Get CactusVPN for $2.7/mo!

 And even if you don’t use VPNs and just want to learn about them, this is a good starting point as any.
-We’ll even throw in a quick VPN definition before we begin too.

 A VPN client is the Virtual Private Network software that’s installed on your device to establish a connection between it and the VPN server, and offer access to VPN services.